What is Project 500?

 Who runs the program?

 The program is run by Melissa L. Bradley.
-Melissa is a Professor of Practice at Georgetown University, Founder and Managing Director of Sidecar Social Finance and Chief Curator for Venture DC.
+Melissa is on faculty at Georgetown University's McDonough School of Business; serves as Founder and Managing Director of Sidecar Social Finance; and is Chief Curator for Venture DC.
 She is a serial entrepreneur, prior venture capitalist and investor, as well as former political appointee for Presidents Clinton and Obama.

 Should I be a part of Project 500?